Data-driven sensitivity analysis in a total-reflection high-energy positron diffraction (TRHEPD) experiment of the Si$_4$O$_5$N$_3$ / 6H-SiC (0001)-($\sqrt{3} \times \sqrt{3}$) R30$^\circ$: Introduction

-Recently, we developed data analysis software with optimization process \cite{TANAKA2020_ACTA_PHYS_POLO, TANAKA_2020_Preprint} for total-reflection high-energy positron diffraction (TRHEPD) \cite{HUGENSCHMIDT_2016_SurfSciRep_rev, Fukaya_2018_JPHYSD, Fukaya_2019_Book_SurfaceStructure, Mochizuki_2016_PCCP_TiO2, ENDO_20208_Carbon}, a novel experimental probe for the accurate determination of surface structure.
-The target variable set $X$ here are typically the atomic positions on the topmost surface layer and sub-surface layers below.
+Recently, we developed data analysis software with an optimization procedure \cite{TANAKA2020_ACTA_PHYS_POLO, TANAKA_2020_Preprint} for total-reflection high-energy positron diffraction (TRHEPD) \cite{HUGENSCHMIDT_2016_SurfSciRep_rev, Fukaya_2018_JPHYSD, Fukaya_2019_Book_SurfaceStructure, Mochizuki_2016_PCCP_TiO2, ENDO_20208_Carbon}, a novel experimental technique for the accurate determination of surface structure.
+Here, the target variable set $X$ typically consist of the atomic positions on the topmost surface layer and sub-surface layers below.
 Before the software was developed, the determination of $X$ was performed by using a trial-and-error approach without a systematic optimization algorithm.
 In order to make the process more objective, we first developed an automatic optimization software for the surface atomic positions \cite{TANAKA2020_ACTA_PHYS_POLO}.
-Then we proposed a two-stage optimization procedure \cite{TANAKA_2020_Preprint}, in which the first stage is a grid-based global search of the candidate regions in the $X$ space where the absolutely optimized $X$ could possibly exist, thus avoiding the possibility of ending up with a local optimization.
+Then we applied a two-stage optimization procedure \cite{TANAKA_2020_Preprint}, in which the first stage is a grid-based global search of the candidate regions in the $X$ space where the absolutely optimized $X$ could possibly exist, thus avoiding the possibility of ending up with a local optimization.
 The second stage is a local search for a final solution.

-In the present article, we apply the method proposed in Ref. \cite{TANAKA2020_ACTA_PHYS_POLO} to the analysis of the surface structure of Si$_4$O$_5$N$_3$ / 6H-SiC (0001)-($\sqrt{3} \times \sqrt{3}$) R30$^\circ$ \cite{Shirasawa_PRL_2007_SION,SHIRASAWA2009_PRB_SiON,Mizuno_SurfSci_2017_SiON}, which consists of atoms to sub-nanometer depth.
-In addition, we propose a method of selecting an appropriate variable set $X$ to which the experimental method is sensitive.
-This is useful since data analysis in a large data-space dimension, $n = {\rm dim}(X)$, may impact on reliability and/or incur high computational cost.
+The present article demonstrates the first application of our software to the analysis of real experimental data for Si$_4$O$_5$N$_3$ / 6H-SiC (0001)-($\sqrt{3} \times \sqrt{3}$) R30$^\circ$ \cite{Shirasawa_PRL_2007_SION,SHIRASAWA2009_PRB_SiON,Mizuno_SurfSci_2017_SiON} surface.
+The surface structure consists of atoms to sub-nanometer depth.
+We used an optimization analysis for the determination of the surface structure and, then, applied a sensitivity analysis, a method of selecting an appropriate variable set $X$ to which the residual difference $R(X)$ is sensitive.
+This may offer benefits since data analysis in a large data-space dimension, $n = {\rm dim}(X)$, may impact on reliability and/or incur high computational cost.

-The present paper is organized as follows: an overview of TRHEPD is described in Sec.~\ref{SEC-TRHEPD}; the present experiment is detailed in Sec.~\ref{SEC-EXPERIMENT}; the method and result of the data analysis are shown in Sec.~\ref{SEC-DATA-ANALYSIS}; and a summary is given in Sec.~\ref{SEC-SUMMARY}.
+The present article is organized as follows: an overview of TRHEPD is described in Sec.~\ref{SEC-TRHEPD}; the present experiment is detailed in Sec.~\ref{SEC-EXPERIMENT}; the method and result of the data analysis are shown in Sec.~\ref{SEC-DATA-ANALYSIS}; and a summary is given in Sec.~\ref{SEC-SUMMARY}.